 - No assault happened, and you are the victim of a fabricated allegation.

 Of course, the details of your defense will depend on the details of the charge against you.
 To avoid a conviction, you’ll need to have a Fairfax assault and battery attorney review the charge or charges against you and develop an appropriate, effective defense strategy on your behalf.

 The right defense strategy is crucial, but prevailing against an assault or battery charge will also require the skills of a criminal defense attorney who will fight for justice, protect your rights, and bring your assault or battery case to its best possible outcome.

-GET IN TOUCH WITH ASSAULT OR BATTERY CHARGE ATTORNEY IN MANASSAS
+GET IN TOUCH WITH ASSAULT OR BATTERY CHARGE ATTORNEY IN FAIRFAX

-Since 2000, Manassas criminal defense attorney Scott C. Nolan has represented clients facing assault and battery charges in the Manassas area and throughout Northern Virginia.
+Since 2000, Fairfax criminal defense attorney Scott C. Nolan has represented clients facing assault and battery charges in the Fairfax area and throughout Northern Virginia.

 He is a member of the National Association of Criminal Defense Lawyers.
 He has a 10.0 “Top Lawyer” rating with AVVO, the national attorney rating service.
 He’s an attorney that thousands have relied on over the last two decades.

 To learn more, or to schedule a legal consultation, call Scott C. Nolan’s law offices or reach out to him online.
 If your future and your freedom are at risk because you’ve been charged with assault or battery, having good legal help is your right.